pkholland/anon/README.md

 Linux has an errno code named EAGAIN which it uses when certain operations are set to be non-blocking and are not currently possible for one reason or another.
-For example, trying to read from a non-blocking socket that doesn't currently have any data to read generates EAGAIN.
+For example, trying to read from a non-blocking socket that doesn't currently have any data to be read generates EAGAIN.
 A common use of EAGAIN would be to set `listening_socket` above to be non-blocking.
 Then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be returned when it was called.
 That kind